kmillee/Frokki/README.md

     - frogedex.Frogedex.java: Displays the frogedex.Frogedex, showing the list of collected frogs and their details.
 - Component: The Controller is responsible for handling user input and updating the model or view accordingly.
 It acts as the intermediary between the model and the view:
     - PondSimController.java: Handles user interactions (e.g., clicking on frogs, using tools, toggling settings) and updates the model or view as needed.

+When first launching the app, you will see a menu appear.
+From this menu you will be able to display the pond which is the place to collect frogs.
+Frogedex is the place to go whenever you want to see all the frogs you collected.
+If you need more explanation about how to collect frogs and how to interact with them, keep on reading!

+## Pond
+Whenever this window is opened, elements will randomly appear in the pond.
+Reeds, lily pads, frogs or even crocodile can appear.
+You will have to take care of that pond if you want frogs to actually appear, which they will only do if there is an available lily pad.
+Beware, lily pads may start to rot which will impede frogs from spawning on it.
+You will have to use the hand tool to drag-and-drop the rotten lily pad into the bin.
+Also, a limited number of items can appear in the pond so you should cut off reeds using the scissors to allow for lily pads to spawn and eventually frogs.
+When the crocodile spawns, all the frog go away.
+You have to scare the crocodile off using the bell tool before any frog will come back to the pond.

+## Frogedex
+In the frogedex, you are able to see all the frogs you collected.
+You can see there a list of all frogs you collected along with more detailed explanation about the currently selected frog in the list.
+If you want to put frogs onto your taskbar to act as your companions, you can do so by either clicking on the summon button or dragging the frog from the detailed view to the taskbar.
+You can interact with this frog by either left-clicking on it which will make it jump, or dragging and throwing it.
+If you right-click on the frog, you will see a small card appear on top of it with some information regarding this specific frog.

+That's all there is to know!